BNasss/artik-sdk/TESTING.md

-# Artik SDK Automated Test Framework
+# ARTIK SDK Automated Test Framework

 The artik-sdk uses the mochajs test framework for testing.
 The unit test are present in the test/ directory.